masesgroup/JNet/src/net/Documentation/articles/usageReflector.md

 * **ClassesToAvoidInGenerics**: A CSV list of classes to be removed during analysis from the classes which have generics types
 * **ClassesToBeListener**: A CSV list of class names to be treated as Listener
 * **NamespacesInConflict**: A CSV list of namespaces in conflict with class name: to this one will be added an "Ns" at the end
+* **OnlyPropertiesForGetterSetter**: The option forces the tool to convert into properties only getter/setter
 * **ReflectDeprecated**: The option forces the tool to write any constructor, method or field marked as deprecated, default is to avoid deprecated
 * **AvoidCSharpGenericDefinition**: The option forces the tool to reflect generics without create the C# generic definition
 * **AvoidCSharpGenericClauseDefinition**: The option forces the tool to reflect generics without create the clauses of C# generic definition